Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 - End of Ramadan Day 2

 - End of Ramadan Day 3

 - Revolution Day (June 30)

 - Revolution Day (July 23)

 - Eid Al Adha

 - Mawlid al-Nabi

-Cultural customs to be aware of in Egypt
+Cultural and local customs to be aware of in Egypt

-Before you travel to Egypt, it’s important to be aware of a few things.
+Before you travel to Egypt, it’s important to be aware of a few Egypt travel tips.
 Intimate behavior in public such as kissing or cuddling is a no-no. Be aware of the importance of dress as well.
 If you’re in your resort, then it doesn’t really matter what you wear.